The Hague University of Applied Sciences: English academic preparation course

-The Hague University of Applied Sciences (THU) offers six-month or one year English Academic Preparation courses (Prep School) to improve English skills and prepare students for life in the Netherlands.
+The Hague University of Applied Sciences (THUAS) offers six-month or one year English Academic Preparation courses (Prep School) to improve English skills and prepare students for life in the Netherlands.
 This concludes with an International English Language Testing System (IELTS) exam to access further courses.

 Research

-The Hague University of Applied Sciences contributes to solving many current issues by conducting in-depth and practice-oriented research.
-Research that aims to make education, society and professional practice stronger and more innovative.

 Centres of Expertise

 This practice-based research is accommodated in seven Centres of Expertise: Cyber Security, Digital Operations & Finance, Global and Inclusive Learning, Global Governance, Governance of Urban Transitions, Health Innovation and Mission Zero.
-Each Centre of Expertise is committed to bringing about changes and improvements through research that are directly applicable to professional practice and society.

 Research groups

 Each Centre of Expertise within The Hague University of Applied Sciences consists of a number of research groups that collaborate with partners to research a theme.
 This theme is specifically related to developments in society.
-Each research group has a knowledge network, in which the professors, lecturer-researchers and students research certain issues.
-By conducting practice-oriented research, the research groups make the connection between education and professional practice.
 In 2021, over 30 research groups are conducting research at the university.

 Student life

-The Hague University of Applied Sciences is located in The Hague, which offers cultural attractions for students such as the Gemeentemuseum Den Haag, Mauritshuis gallery and the Peace Palace, as well as many music venues and theatres.
-The city is close to Scheveningen’s beaches, boasts green spaces like Haagse Bos and Scheveningse Bosjes and hosts the Parkpop music festival every year in June.
+The Hague University of Applied Sciences is located in The Hague.

 The city is home to many important international organisations and global companies.
 The Hague is known as the International City of Peace, Justice and Security and is home to around 131 international institutes and 80 justice organisations.
 International institutions include the Permanent Court of Arbitration, the International Court of Justice, Europol and the International Criminal Court.
 Multinational companies and organisations, including Shell, Siemens and T-Mobile are also located in The Hague.

 Residential life

 The Hague University of Applied Sciences does not have student accommodation on campus.
 The university works with the student letting agency, DUWO, to supply rooms and apartments to students.
 DUWO supplies around 400 rooms and apartments to international students in The Hague.
-The rent for DUWO accommodation (known as Short Stay Housing) includes utility costs, Internet access and local taxes.
-All rooms are completely furnished with a bed, bed linen, a cupboard, a desk, a chair and kitchen utensils.
-All DUWO rooms are located in The Hague, around five to 20 minutes from the university campus.
-Many rooms are single rooms with shared facilities.
-The buildings have mixed occupancy, so men and women live together, unless specified otherwise.
-Shared rooms are always shared with a student of the same gender.